History of Ancient India - the Beginning

 History of India Timeline

-They had 4000 years of trade and cultural exchange with neighbouring Elam people in Western Iran, with Mesopotamia and with Egypt.
+They had 4000 years of trade and cultural exchange with neighboring Elam people in Western Iran, with Mesopotamia and with Egypt.

-People of the Indus valley slowly developed systems for writing and counting and a technically advanced urban civilisation.
+People of the Indus valley slowly developed systems for writing and counting and a technically advanced urban civilization.

 At the beginning of the second millennium BC the Indus city of Harrapan had hydraulic systems for water supply and sewage removal.